 Originally designed as the Luton L.A.5 Major by C.H.
-Latimer-Needham in 1939, the prototype G-AFMU first flew just before WWII, making it among the last and most modern aircraft to come from the classic era of aviation.
+Latimer-Needham in 1939, intended to be a production airplane for the trainer market, the prototype G-AFMU first flew just before WWII, making it among the last and most modern aircraft to come from the classic era of aviation.

 In 1943 a fire destroyed the factory and the prototype, leaving only the plans which were slightly damaged.
 The Luton Major L.A.5 was then updated by Latimer-Needham and A.W.J.G Ord-Hume and was sold as plans for the home built market.
 Latimer-Needham and Mr Ord-Hume were and are highly accomplished gentleman, both engineers and authors who have made significant contributions to both certified and experimental aviation.
 No other home built aircraft sports such a linage.
 A number of these planes have been constructed and are currently flying the Common Wealth.